pythonpune/readit/README.rst

 Installation
 ************
-readit is available on PyPi and can be installed with pip3:
+readit is available on PyPI and can be installed with pip3:

 .. code-block:: bash